LabeliaLabs/distributed-learning-contributivity/README.md

 `dataset_name`: `'mnist'` (default) or `'cifar10'`
 MNIST and CIFAR10 are currently supported.
 They come with their associated modules in `/datasets` for loading data, pre-processing inputs, and define a model architecture.

+**Note on validation and test datasets**:
+- the datasets module must provide separated train and test sets
+- the train set is then further split into separated train and validation sets
+- in the multi-partner learning computations, this global validation set is used for early stopping and the global test set is used for performance evaluation
+- additionally, after the train data samples are split amongst partners according to the scenario configuration, a partner's local train set is split into separated train, validation and test sets.
+Currently, the local validation and test set are not used, but they are available for further developments of multi-partner learning and contributivity measurement approaches

 ##### Definition of collaborative scenarios

 `partners_count`: `int`